ModernAppsNinja/TmcNetworkPolicy_LAG-NP6482/readme.md

 ### Before Attempting This Lab:

 This lab has a completion difficulty of `Partial`.
-Please see the rubrik below for an explanation of lab completion difficulty rankings
+Please see the rubrik below for an explanation of lab completion difficulty rankings.

 Lab Completion Difficulty Rankings: